Fort Myers Probate Attorney

 There are two main types of probate in Florida:

-- Formal Administration: This process is typically for a decedent with assets that exceed $75,000 (not including homestead), or when there are disputes among beneficiaries or creditors.
+- Formal Administration: This process is typically for a decedent with assets that exceed $75,000 (not including homestead) or when there are disputes among beneficiaries or creditors.

-Aside from the dollar amounts these types of probate concerns there are some key differences.
+Aside from the dollar amounts these types of probate concern, there are some key differences.
 Summary probate is generally a quicker and simpler process than administration probate.
 The court can issue an order closing the estate as early as two weeks after filing, whereas administration probate can take several months or even years to complete.
 Additionally, in summary probate, the court's involvement is minimal.
 Once the required documents are filed, a judge usually issues an order without requiring further appearances.
 In contrast, administration probate often involves regular court appearances and features a greater degree of judicial oversight.

 Does Every Estate in Florida Have to Go Through Probate?